zooba/pymsbuild/README.md

 )
 ```

+Note that subpackages _must_ be specified as a `Package` element, as the
+nesting of `Package` elements determines the destination path.
+Otherwise you
+will find all of your files flattened.
+Recursive wildcards, while partially
+supported, are not going to work!

+Also note that if you do not specify the `source=` named argument, all source
+paths are relative to the configuration file.

 # pyproject.toml file

 You will need this file in order for `pip` to build your sdist, but otherwise it's